 - Receiving one honorary doctorate degrees from Quinnipiac University in 1995 and one honorary doctorate degree from Villanova University in 2003.

 - Completing 26 marathons and finishing twice in the top 100 women in the Boston Marathon.

 - Being awarded the 1996 ESPY Arthur Ashe Award for Courage.

 - Acquiring a 4th degree black belt in karate.

 - Being inducted into the Women in Sports Hall of Fame and into the Special Olympics Pennsylvania Hall of Fame.

-She is an accomplished public speaker, who introduced President Clinton at the 1995 Special Olympics World Summer Games and appeared twice on the Oprah Show, communicates in 4 languages, and is fluent in American Sign Language.
+She is an accomplished public speaker, with notable engagements including introducing President Clinton at the 1995 Special Olympics World Summer Games and appearing twice on the Oprah Show.
+She communicates in 4 languages and is fluent in American Sign Language.